HipGraph/iSpLib/README.md

+This is the official implementation of the iSpLib library accepted for publication in Companion Proceedings of the ACM on Web Conference 2024 titled "iSpLib: A Library for Accelerating Graph Neural Networks using Auto-tuned Sparse Operations".
+[PDF](https://arxiv.org/pdf/2403.14853)

 # iSpLib - An Intelligent Sparse Library

-iSpLib is an accelerated sparse kernel library with PyTorch interface.
-This library has an auto-tuner which generates optimized custom sparse kernels based on the user environment.
+iSpLib is an accelerated sparse kernel library with a PyTorch interface.
+This library has an auto-tuner that generates optimized custom sparse kernels based on the user environment.
 The goal of this library is to provide efficient sparse operations for Graph Neural Network implementations.
-Currently it has support for CPU-based efficient Sparse Dense Matrix Multiplication (SpMM sum, mean, max, min) with autograd in Linux environment.
+Currently, it has support for CPU-based efficient Sparse Dense Matrix Multiplication (SpMM sum, mean, max, min) with autograd in Linux environment.

 <p align="center"><img src="fusedmm-workflow.png" alt="iSpLib Workflow" width="60%"/></p>